bringmeister/ddd-with-kotlin/README.md

 This is a simple demo project to show a Domain Driven Design with Kotlin.

-Note that there is a similar version of this demo which using event sourcing at [event-sourcing-with-kotlin](https://github.com/bringmeister/event-sourcing-with-kotlin).
+Note that there is a similar version of this demo which is using event sourcing at [event-sourcing-with-kotlin](https://github.com/bringmeister/event-sourcing-with-kotlin).

 ## Run it